 Q. Why should I Choose Carl Taylor Law, LLC for my Divorce?

-New Jersey Divorce: Initial Consultations
+A Note on: New Jersey Divorce: Initial Consultations

-What to Bring to the Divorce Initial Consultation?
+Q. What to Bring to the Divorce Initial Consultation?

-Similar to most doctor’s offices, I like to begin with asking basic information such as a prospective client’s contact information, date of birth, date of marriage, etc. Then, I generally will ask the prospective client why they are meeting with me.
+Similar to most doctor’s offices, I like to begin with asking basic information such as a prospective client’s contact information, date of birth, date of marriage, etc. Then, I generally will ask the prospective client why they are meeting with our firm.
 It is important to air out the marital issues so that we can later focus on more technical information gathering.
 Has the prospective client attempted marriage counseling?
 Is their marriage salvageable?
 Has their spouse already retained an attorney or filed formal divorce proceedings?
 These are all important questions that will be asked.